tylerdak/stubborn/README.md

 <?php
 $stubber = Stub::from('path/to/my/stubs/the-actual.stub');
 ```
-Instead, you may set the stub folder a single time using the static `setFolder` method.
+Instead, you may set the stub folder a single time using the static `setStubFolder` method.
 ```php
 <?php
 // During setup...